Comparison Of Deep Object Detectors On A New Vulnerable Pedestrian Dataset: Related Work

 Existing works on vulnerable pedestrians focus on offering a system, algorithm, or model.
 Song \etal~explore safety advancements and offer an action character deduction and analysis module for video streams focusing on vulnerable pedestrians in \cite{song2018vulnerable}.
 Pedestrian-Oriented Forewarning System (POFS)\cite{liu2015pofs} is another example mechanism implemented using smartphone communication to detect a possible accident.
 Their paper identifies pedestrians who are distracted by their mobile phones as vulnerable pedestrians and presents the aforementioned system to alert them in an adaptive manner.

-Most of the work in this field of pedestrian detection either does not focus on vulnerable pedestrians or ignores the potential impact of the data.
+The majority of research in pedestrian detection either does not focus on vulnerable pedestrians or ignores the potential impact of the data.
+Vulnerable pedestrians do not receive the attention they deserve since the existing datasets concentrate on the ordinary pedestrian.
 The absence of a dataset focusing on vulnerable road users translates to biases against vulnerable people such as children, the elderly, and people with disability.
 In this paper, we try to tackle this issue by taking a data-centric solution.
-We introduce a new dataset focusing on vulnerable pedestrians or road users.
+We introduce a new dataset focusing on vulnerable pedestrians or road users rather than the average pedestrians.
 The vulnerability that we are interested in is related to a road user's age and physical disability.
 We hope that this new benchmark dataset will stem further research in this particular field.